The 10th Kingdom: Production

 The Times reported that Virginia Lewis's portrayer, Kimberly Williams, "prefers to work in film and theatre rather than television.
 "Because TV happens so fast, I feel a sense of panic," she explains.
 Yet, despite the misgivings, she could not resist the offer to star in The 10th Kingdom alongside Dianne Wiest, Jimmy Nail, and Rutger Hauer.
-"Simon has woven together all the old fairytales and updated them, exploring what happened after Happily Ever After," explains Williams, whose character Virginia is a New York waitress thrust into a parallel world inhabited by trolls, talking dogs, and evil stepmothers.".
+"Simon has woven together all the old fairytales and updated them, exploring what happened after Happily Ever After," explains Williams, whose character Virginia is a New York waitress thrust into a parallel world inhabited by trolls and an evil stepmother.".

 Broadcast and reception

-The miniseries was initially broadcast as five 2-hour episodes on NBC, beginning February 27, 2000.
+The miniseries was initially broadcast as five two-hour episodes on NBC, beginning February 27, 2000.
 The 10th Kingdom won an Emmy Award for Outstanding Main Title Design in 2000.

 It was broadcast in the United Kingdom on Sky One.

 Variety's Laura Fries (Feb.
 21, 2000) asserted that "Kimberly Williams is doe-eyed and pretty and is heavily featured throughout, but 10 hours is a lot for this star to carry on her shoulders."
 Christopher Null Filmcritic.com felt that "Larroquette was an unfortunate casting choice.
 30 minutes of Night Court has always been my limit on the guy.
 417 minutes is too much of his abrasive attitude to handle."